Mark Twain at the Territorial Enterprise: Writings

 Clemens began covering "vice, the mines, ghost stories, social functions, and other intrigues (sometimes imaginary) in his local columns" for the Enterprise.
 By December 1862, he was reporting on the territorial legislature and courts in Carson City.
-He often got his letters republished in papers throughout the region, and near the end of 1863 began contributing to The Golden Era, a San Francisco literary journal.
+He often got his letters republished in papers throughout the region and near the end of 1863 began contributing to The Golden Era, a San Francisco literary journal.

 "Petrified Man" hoax

-One of Clemens' more popular pieces in 1862 was the unsigned "Petrified Man".
-Clemens claimed that a petrified man who had lived "close about a century ago" had been found "south of Gravelly Ford", and was perfectly "stony" except for his missing left leg "which has evidently been a wooden one during the lifetime of the owner."
-Clemens described the figure, saying "the attitude was pensive, the right thumb resting against the side of the nose; the left thumb partially supported the chin, the fore-finger pressing the inner corner of the left eye and drawing it partly open; the right eye was closed, and the fingers of the right hand were spread apart."
-Clemens declared that it had been taken to a local bureaucrat named Sewall who along with a crowd both marvels at and does not understand the gesture.
-Historian Bruce Michelson concludes that by means of this hoax Twain both ridiculed the local politician Sewall, and, with a story about a jeering hunk of stone winking and thumbing its nose at the world, mocked a gullible public who were too quick to accept a mass of petrification reports.
+One of Clemens's more popular pieces in 1862 was the unsigned "Petrified Man."
+Clemens claimed that a petrified man who had lived "close about a century ago" had been found "south of Gravelly Ford" and was perfectly "stony" except for his missing left leg "which has evidently been a wooden one during the lifetime of the owner."
+Clemens described the figure: "the attitude was pensive, the right thumb resting against the side of the nose; the left thumb partially supported the chin, the fore-finger pressing the inner corner of the left eye and drawing it partly open; the right eye was closed, and the fingers of the right hand were spread apart."
+Clemens declared that it had been taken to a local bureaucrat, named Sewall, who, along with a crowd, both marvels at and does not understand the gesture.
+Historian Bruce Michelson concludes that by means of the hoax, Twain both ridiculed the local politician Sewall and, with a story about a jeering hunk of stone winking and thumbing its nose at the world, mocked a gullible public, which was too quick to accept a mass of petrification reports.
 The humorous story was quickly picked up by other newspapers and spread east.